stingram/DRL_Continuous_Control/Report.md

     - Recommended Maximum: 3
 - Benchmark Mean Reward: 30

-The task is episodic, and **in order to solve the environment, the average score of the 20 agents must get achieve an average score of +30 over 100 consecutive episodes.**
+The task is episodic, and **in order to solve the environment, the average score of the 20 agents must achieve an average score of +30 over 100 consecutive episodes.**

 ## Agent Implementation

 ### DDPG

-This project implements a *Policy Based* method called Deep Determininistic Policy Gradient [DDPG](https://https://arxiv.org/abs/1509.02971).
+This project implements a *Policy Based* method called Deep Determininistic Policy Gradient [DDPG](https://arxiv.org/abs/1509.02971).

-Deep Determininistic Policy Gradient leverages XYZ techniques:
+Deep Determininistic Policy Gradient leverages a number techniques:
-- A Reinforcement Learning method called [Q Learning](https://en.wikipedia.org/wiki/Q-learning)
+- A Reinforcement Learning method for continuous-action spaces
-- Q-table approximation (action-values) using a Deep Neural Network
+- Q-table approximation (action-values) using a Deep Neural Network (the Actor)
-- An action estimation (action to take) using a Deep Neural Network
+- An action estimation (action to take) using a Deep Neural Network (the Critic

-This implementation includes two training improvements described in their [Nature publication : "Human-level control through deep reinforcement learning (2015)"](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+This implementation includes other training improvements:
 - Experience Replay
 - Fixed Q Targets
 - Soft Updates